Hash Auctions is a full service auction company.

 Consumers should fully understand the services for which they will be paying.
 Brian is licensed and bonded in the states of Virginia, West Virginia, Maryland, and Pennsylvania.

-Brian has dedicated the last twenty-two years to the auction profession.
+Brian has dedicated the last twenty-three years to the auction profession.
 He attends educational seminars on an ongoing basis.
 Brian graduated from the National Auctioneers Association Education Institute as a Certified Estate Specialist and 2005 Certified Auctioneers Institute (3 year program).
-He is a member of the National Auctioneers Association, Virginia Auctioneers Association and the West Virginia Auctioneers Association.
+Dawn holds a degree in Auction Technology Management.
+Hash Auctions' Staff are member of the National Auctioneers Association, Virginia Auctioneers Association and the West Virginia Auctioneers Association,

 In 2011, Brian was elected to the Virginia Auctioneers Association Board as President.
 Brian is also a Virginia State Bid Calling Champion.